 Study Site:

 The study was conducted in the Interior Coast Range of northern California which supports a diverse mosaic of chaparral, oak woodland, and grassland.
 Intact chaparral vegetation is dominated by drought-tolerant, sclerophyllous shrubs.
 Our study focused on Adenostoma fasciculatum (chamise) chaparral and mixed chaparral stands.
-Nearly pure stands of chamise-dominated chaparral occur on sandstone substrates on xeric exposures with shallow soils, while mixed chaparral stands occur on more mesic exposures with deeper soils and include chamise as well as other co-dominant species such as Ceanothus spp., Heteromeles arbutifolia, Arctostaphylos spp., and Quercus berberidifolia.
+Nearly pure stands of chamise-dominated chaparral occur on sandstone substrates on xeric exposures with shallow soils, while mixed chaparral stands occur on more mesic exposures with deeper soils and include chamise as well as other co-dominant species such as Ceanothus spp., Heteromeles arbutifolia, Arctostaphylos spp., and Quercus berberidifolia (add

 Historic mean fire-return intervals in California chaparral have been estimated between 30-90 years (Van de Water and Safford 2011) and the ignition sources prior to European colonization were primarily Indigenous peoples who burned in grasslands and chaparral for foods, medicines, and ceremonial items (Anderson and Keeley 2018); lightning ignitions certainly occurred but were relatively rare, as they are today (van Wagtendonk and Cayan 2008).
 Today, human ignition sources are typically due to accidents from power lines, vehicles, and campfires (Syphard and Keeley 2015; Anderson and Keeley 2018).